koen84/elrond-go-scripts-v2/README.md

 # Elrond Node deploy scripts V2

 ## Preliminary instructions
+- The current version of scripts allow you to run multiple nodes locally or multiple nodes on multiple remote machines.
+- It relies on SSH (using key pairs) and on RSYNC through SSH
+- The nodes will run in the backround as separate systemd units.
 - This scripts package requires that the user they are run under has the ability to run sudo commands.

 #### Scripts Structure: